“Achieving healthy growth and weight

 What are the benefits of a healthy weight?

-“Managing your weight contributes to good health now and as you age.
-In contrast, people who have obesity, compared to those with a healthy weight, are at increased risk for many serious diseases and health conditions.
-See examples of programs that can help”.10
+“People who have obesity, compared to those with a healthy weight, are at increased risk for many serious diseases and health conditions”.10

 Health Care Provider